twbs/bootstrap/docs/layout/grid.md

 ## Quick start example

-If you're using Bootstrap's compiled CSS, this the example you'll want to start with.
+If you're using Bootstrap's compiled CSS, this is the example you'll want to start with.

 {% example html %}
 <div class="container">